Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

-To augment the data set, I also flipped the center camera images and made the corresponding angles negative in order to counteract the data bias that exists because driving clockwise around the track involves only left turns.
-For example, here is an image that has then been flipped:
+To augment the data set, center camera images were flipped and the steering values were muliplied by -1.
+This augmentation counteracts the data bias towards left turns that comes from driving clockwise around the track.
+Here is an example of a flipped image:

 ![alt text][image6]
 ![alt text][image7]

+Training Summary:
-The sample training data had 8036 data points.
-After augmentation, the amount of training data increased to 32144.
-I then preprocessed this data by normalizing, mean centering, and cropping the pixel data.
+1. The sample training data had 8036 data points.
+2. After augmentation, the amount of training data increased to 32144.
+3. I preprocessed this data by normalizing, mean centering, and cropping the pixel data.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
-I implemented generators to efficiently load and preprocess the data.
+4. I randomly shuffled the data set and put 20% of the data into a validation set.
+5. I implemented generators to efficiently load and preprocess the data.

-I trained the model using the preprocessed training data.
+6. I trained the model using the preprocessed training data.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 1 as evidenced by the validation loss being the lowest afer the first epoch.
+7. The ideal number of epochs was 1 as evidenced by the validation loss being the lowest afer the first epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.